Adjusting for inflation: A beginner’s guide

 Finding out is fairly straightforward:

-1. Get the index that measures the cost of goods and services.
+- Get the index that measures the cost of goods and services.
 In the U.S., the most widely cited is the Consumer Price Index for All Urban Consumers, aka the CPI-U. The Bureau of Labor Statistics’ main page on the CPI is here, and you should spend some time on the FAQ.
-The index values back to 1913 are in the detailed report PDFs, including the annual average and the yearly percent change in both the annual average and the December values.
+The index values back to 1913 are available from the CPI databases, where you can use the “one screen” tool to retrieve the not seasonally adjusted data for all cities and all items.

-2. For this exercise, we’ll use the average CPI-U values for 1973 (44.4) and 2008 (215.303).
+- For this exercise, we’ll use the annual average CPI-U values for 1973 (44.4) and 2008 (215.303).
 Because the CPI-U includes relatively volatile items such as food and fuel, I tend to avoid the monthly values with their fluctuations.
 If you want to adjust to the most recent data available, consider averaging the most recent six months of CPI-U values.

 Multiply the 1973 film’s gross times the 2008 CPI-U average.
 Divide that product by the 1973 CPI-U average.
 Here’s the setup: